Abandoning the Obsolete and Unproductive: A Difficult but Necessary TaskAdd bookmark

-Let's face it: many organizations (even those that consider themselves extremely successful) are guilty of continuously allocating resources out of habit, tradition and just plain inertia.
+It's true: many organizations (even those that consider themselves extremely successful) are guilty of continuously allocating resources out of habit, tradition and just plain inertia.

-Even the mightiest companies (e.g., General Electric, Sears, Toys "R" Us) eventually get into trouble, if it hasn’t worked on concentrating resources on what it does exceptionally well and fails to abandon or re-strategize activities, programs and businesses that make the total business vulnerable, impede its full effectiveness and hold down its performance and profitability.
+Paraphrasing Drucker: "Even the mightiest companies eventually get into trouble, if it has not worked on concentrating resources on what it does exceptionally well and fails to abandon or re-strategize activities, programs, and businesses that make the total business vulnerable… impede its full effectiveness… and holds down its performance and profitability."

 Once this is done, start looking for those activities/projects/businesses which are, to say the least, underperforming.